voxpupuli/puppet-cpanm/README.md

 ## Reference

-The `cpanm` class currently supports one parameter:
+The `cpanm` class currently supports the following parameters:

 * `mirror`
   A CPAN mirror to use to retrieve App::cpanminus.
 This is passed to